 In the event of the need for service or repair, call CircuitWerkes at (352) 335-6555 for a Return Merchandise Authorization number (RMA).
-Then carefully package the unit along with a note of the problem and send it to the address below.
+Then carefully package the unit along with a note describing the problem and send it to the address below.
+Include your telephone number, address and e-mail, if available, on your note.
 Clearly indicate the RMA number on the outside of the box.
 We cannot accept returns without an RMA.
 Be sure to include your address (not a PO box), telephone number and best time to call.